perujuice/BScThesis/README.md

 ## 🏋️‍♂️ Squat Form Analysis with OpenPose & Machine Learning

-This project uses **MediaPipe**, **Machine Learning**, and **Computer Vision** to analyze squat form for injury prevention.
+This project uses **Machine Learning**, and **Computer Vision (Mediapipe)** to analyze squat form.
 The environment is set up using venv virtual environment to ensure reproducibility by containing all dependencies in there so that we can easily work together.

 ## 🚀 Getting Started
 Follow these steps to set up your local development environment.